Skip to content

 Why should I go to the Inca Jungle Trail?

-The Inca Jungle Trek is a great alternative route to Machu Picchu and adds incredible scenery to the Amazon route to Machu Picchu.
+The Inca Jungle Trek is a great alternative route to Machu Picchu, offering incredible scenery that complements the Amazon route to the site.

-The Inca Jungle Trek tour of the Amazon from Cusco is packed with adventure along a beautiful stretch of the original Inca Trail between Santa María, Santa Teresa, and Lucmabamba, ending the expedition at the Inca fortresses of Machu Picchu, one of the most amazing places on the planet.
+The Inca Jungle Trek tour of the Amazon from Cusco is packed with adventure along a beautiful stretch of the original Inca Trail between Santa María, Santa Teresa, and Lucmabamba, culminating in the expedition’s end at the Inca fortresses of Machu Picchu, one of the most amazing places on the planet.

-You will experience many breathtaking landscapes, including; the Andes, the rainforest, the Urubamba River, and the Amazon jungle around Machu Picchu.
+You will experience many breathtaking landscapes, including the Andes, the rainforest, the Urubamba River, and the Amazon jungle, all of which surround Machu Picchu.

-How long does it take to drive between Cusco and Santa María to start the Inca Jungle Trek?
+How long does it take to drive between Cusco and Santa María to start the Inca Jungle Trek 2025?

 The bus journey from Cusco to Santa María takes about 4 hours and 20 minutes.
-We travel from Cusco to Huarocondo road down the Sacred Valley and then to Ollantaytambo.
+We travel from Cusco down the Sacred Valley road to Huarocondo and then to Ollantaytambo.

 From Ollantaytambo, the trip heads up the Andes to the Malaga Pass.
 Admire the dramatic scenery of snow-capped Veronica from the Abra Malaga Pass, then head to the Carrizales Amazon Forest.
 At Santa Maria, embark on an adventure on the Inca Trail Jungle Trek to Santa Teresa.